ipvm-wg/spec/workflow/README.md

 | `inputs` | `Any`            |                                                | Yes      |         |
 | `meta`   | `{String : Any}` | Fields that will be ignored during memoization | No       | `{}`    |

 An OPTIONAL IPVM `Config` MAY be included at the `meta['ipvm/config']` path.
+The `meta` field SHOULD not captured as part of task memoization, so this informtaion will be omitted from the distributed invocation table.
 If included, the `Config` MUST set the IPVM configuration for this Task, overwriting any of the fields on the envelope's top-level `defaults` field, or system-wide defaults.

 ## 4.3 JSON Examples